 In the year 2002, the endowed Chair in Start-up Management was established at the Leuphana University of Lüneburg.
 The Federal State of Lower Saxony provided the funds for the Chair and for the equipment of the Chair.
 Further costs for personnel and material were assumed by the "Sparkasse Lüneburg" as main sponsor as well as by other enterprises within the Lüneburg-Wolfsburg Chamber of Industry and Commerce and by the Stifterverband für die Deutsche Wissenschaft (Association for the Promotion of Science and Humanities in Germany) over a period of five years.
-Since 2007, the Chair has been financed from university funds.4 Looking back, the endowed Chair can be seen as a triggering event for the establishment of a university-wide entrepreneurship education.
+Since 2007, the Chair is being financed from university funds.3 Looking back, the endowed Chair can be seen as a triggering event for the establishment of a university-wide entrepreneurship education.

-Especially due to the initiative and commitment of the president of Leuphana University, Professor Dr. Sascha Spoun, Lüneburg region receives funding from the European Fund for Regional Development (EFRE).
-The majority EU-funded project "Innovation-Incubator Lüneburg" has the basic idea of strengthening the regional economy with research.
-The total amount of funding is around 100 million EUR, from which approximately 64 million is from the EU, 22 million is from the Land of Lower Saxony and around 14 million is contributed by the University itself.
+Especially due to the initiative and commitment of the president of the Leuphana University, Professor Dr. Sascha Spoun, Lüneburg region receives funding by the European Fund for Regional Development (EFRE).
+The major funded EU-project "Innovation-Incubator Lüneburg" has the basic idea of strengthening the regional economy with research.
+The total amount of funding is around 100 million EUR, from which approximately 64 million is from the EU, 22 million is from the Land of Lower Saxony and around 14 million is by the university itself.
 The major project consists of 16 different work packages, including the project "promotion of start-ups" with a budget of around two million euros.
 This measure is subdivided in three modules: A) Start-up counselling, fostering links and networks in the entrepreneurial ecosystem, and information about start-up management, B) Coaching and further Entrepreneurship Education and C) Business Accelerator (intensive support of selected start-up teams).

-Additionally, in 2013 Leuphana University was awarded one of the best Entrepreneurship Universities in Germany in the competition "EXIST-Gründungskultur" (entrepreneurial culture), financed by the Federal Ministry of Economics and Technology5.
-The awarded approach is called "Leuphana 2020 - Humboldt plus Schumpeter",funded by EXIST IV from 2013 to 2016 with approximately 1.5 million EUR with 300,000 EUR of co-financing from the University..
+Additionally, in 2013 Leuphana University was awarded one of the best Entrepreneurship Universities in Germany in the competition "EXIST-Gründungskultur" (entrepreneurial culture), financed by the Federal Ministry of Economics and Technology4.
+The awarded approach is called "Leuphana 2020 - Humboldt plus Schumpeter" and is funded by EXIST IV from 2013 to 2016 with approximately 1.5 million EUR of which the amount 300.000 EUR is co-financing by the university.
 The activities in this project are combined and coordinated in a special new work unit called Entrepreneurship Hub, which also integrates and coordinates the activities in the work package "promotion of start-ups" ("Innovation-Incubator").

 The funding by the EU and the German Government (EXIST) can be seen as another triggering event.
-Entrepreneurship education could achieve a broad effect in the University due to the activities of the Entrepreneurship Hub.
+Entrepreneurship education could achieve a broad effect in the university due to the activities of the Entrepreneurship Hub.
 Under the Leuphana EXIST programme there is at least one annual offer covering the entire university concerning the topic "Humboldt plus Schumpeter".
-For example, the Start-week took place with 1,800 students in 2012, and was on the topic "Start Up!"6)
+For example, the Start-week took place with 1,800 students in 2012, and was on the topic "Start Up!"5)

-Importance of entrepreneurship in the University's strategy
+Importance of entrepreneurship in the university's strategy

 The Leuphana sees itself as a humanistic, sustainable and proactive university.
-Regarding being "proactive" the University points out: "Leuphana fosters the development of responsible and proactive individuals who demonstrate the creativity and thoughtfulness as well as the willingness and ability to creatively shape society.
-Leuphana contributes significantly to the solution of social problems through research, education, continuing education, and academic services."7 Some interviewees pointed out that the Entrepreneurship Education approach at the Leuphana fits perfectly in this statement and also in the other key concepts.
+Regarding being "proactive" the university points out: "Leuphana fosters the development of responsible and proactive individuals who demonstrate the creativity and thoughtfulness as well as the willingness and ability to creatively shape society.
+Leuphana contributes significantly to the solution of social problems through research, education, continuing edu-